 Florida law imposes a 6 percent use tax on out-of-state purchases if sales tax was not paid at the time of purchase.
-Use tax generally applies to items purchased outside Florida, including another country, that are brought or delivered into this state and would have been taxed if purchased in Florida.
+The use tax normally applies to items purchased outside Florida, including another country, which are brought or delivered into this state and would have been taxed if purchased in Florida.
 Examples include: purchases made through the Internet, mail-order catalog purchases, purchases made in another country, furniture purchased from dealers located in another state, or computer equipment ordered from out-of-state vendors.